sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

      trialinfo: [1×784 struct]
 ```

-The fields chan<b>x</b> represent ERP data for these channels.
+The fields *chanxx* represent ERP data for these channels.
 For ICA
 components, the prefix is <i>comp</i> instead of <i>chan</i>.
 Each
 channel data will contain an array for time x trials.
 Below a
 description of the additional fields: